sepandhaghighi/mytimer/README.md

 ### Vertical/Horizontal Shift

-⚠️ The vertical and horizontal shift both have default values of `0`
+ℹ️ The vertical and horizontal shift both have default values of `0`

 ```console
 mytimer --v-shift=20 --h-shift=30